taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka blushes, embarrassed by the kind treatment.

-Asoka: **"Sorry...I mean, thanks, I could use some better luck..."**
+Asoka: **"Sorry...I mean, thanks..."**

 Min's hand stays on Asoka's to give it a strong, warm squeeze.

-Min: **"You're far from home, surrounded by strange people and things...I think you're handling it super well."**
+Min: **"It's ok!
+You're far from home, surrounded by new people and strange things...I think you're handling all this super well."**

 Asoka's eyes fill with tears.

-Asoka: **"But I asked for it...I said I don't care if the worst happens!"**
+Asoka: **"But...I told Pippa to go back...if I hadn't, they wouldn't..."**

 Asoka grits their teeth and hides their face in their hands, as tears begin to spill out of their eyes.
 Iri crawls into Asoka's lap and gently strokes Asoka's hands with its arms, trying to calm Asoka.

-Asoka: **"I said I could handle it...but I really can't!!"**
+Asoka: **"...and I ran away...I just...didn't help anyone!!"**

 Asoka starts to rock back and forth, feeling as if their pent-up emotions might tear them apart, cell by cell.
 Min crawls around the food to kneel by Asoka.
 Mawé also moves closer, wide-eyed.